-According to Forbes.com, in an effort to close the estimated $350 billion tax gap, the Internal Revenue Service is likely to increase their enforcement program budget by $293 million in 2011.
+According to Forbes.com, in an effort to close the estimated $350 billion tax gap, the Internal Revenue Service is likely to increase their enforcement program budget by $293 million.
 This increase indicates that the number of audits is likely to rise.
-Over the past decade the number of individual tax returns audited has gone up from 1 in every 202 in 2000 to 1 in every 90 in 2010.
-In addition, the IRS has increased their audits of small businesses by 30% over the past 5 years.
+Over the past decade the number of individual tax returns audited has gone up from 1 in every 202 in 2000 to 1 in every 90.
+In addition, the IRS has increased their audits of small businesses by 30% in recent years.

 To further complicate matters, the IRS is now issuing “soft notices” – or warning letters – to taxpayers seeking self-compliance.
 The soft notice asks taxpayers to review their tax returns and file amended returns if their original returns were in error.
 It also advises taxpayers that the IRS will carefully review future returns.
 Soft notices are sent in situations where the IRS received documentation showing income that appears to be under reported on the tax return and an audit notice was not sent.